Newark Public Radio, Inc. Board of Trustees

-Christopher Allegaert is a founding partner of Allegaert Berger &Vogel LLP, a 16-lawyer firm with offices in New York and Princeton.
-His practice focuses on commercial disputes and he has extensive experience in trial, arbitration and mediation settings.
+Christopher Allegaert is a founding partner of Allegaert Berger &Vogel LLP, a 21-lawyer firm with offices in New York and New Jersey.
+His practice focuses on litigation of commercial disputes and he has extensive experience in trial, arbitration and mediation settings.
 Mr. Allegaert regularly advises foreign businesses, financial institutions, lawyers and law firms with respect to international and domestic litigations.
 He has taught, written and lectured on a range of legal subjects.
 He is active in, and previously served as the Chairman of, IAG International, an organization of over 70 independent law, tax advisory and accounting firms throughout the world.

 Albert De Leon

-Mr. De Leon is a Legal/Compliance and regulatory consultant in the financial services industry.
+Mr. De Leon is a Legal/Compliance consultant in the financial services industry, currently doing volunteer work for the Financial Services Volunteer Corp; teaching part-time at Pace University, and serving on the Board of Directors of the NYC Industrial Development Agency & Build NYC where he chairs the Audit Committees.
 He was previously Head of Compliance Advisory & Monitoring with the Zurich Insurance Group-Americas; General Counsel & Senior Vice President at Dexia Bank's New York Branch, and at Skandinaviska Enskilda Banken's NY Branch (he was responsible for US legal, regulatory and compliance matters at each bank).
 Mr. De Leon holds a BA degree from The City College of New York, where he majored in Political Science and Philosophy, and a JD from the University of San Diego School of Law.
-He is also on the Board of Directors of the NYC Industrial Development Agency where he chairs the Audit Committee.

 Brenda Feliciano has an extensive background as an actress, opera singer and arts administrator.
 She has performed as a vocal soloist with many orchestras including the National Symphony Orchestra with Leonard Slatkin.
 In addition to her active performing career, she represented Arturo “Chico” O’Farrill for several years and has managed the artistic endeavors of Paquito D’Rivera for more than 20 years.

-Alan Holtz is a Managing Director with AlixPartners, a global consulting firm that specializes, in improving corporate financial and operational performance, executing corporate turnarounds and providing other services in urgent, high-impact situations.
+Alan Holtz is a Managing Director and the New York Local Market Leader at AlixPartners, a global consulting firm that specializes, in improving corporate financial and operational performance, executing corporate turnarounds and providing other services in urgent, high-impact situations.
 He provides restructuring advice to companies and their management, boards of directors, financial institutions and creditors' groups, across a wide variety of industries.
-He is a frequent author and speaker on the topic of corporate restructuring and is a licensed CPA.
+Alan began his career as a CPA with a "Big 4" accounting firm and is a frequent author and speaker on the topic of corporate restructuring.

 Stephen Ifshin has more than 40 years of experience in the real estate industry and, currently, is Chairman of DLC, which he co-founded in 1991.
 Mr. Ifshin oversees the operations-side of DLC’s business, including tenant leasing, property, asset, and construction management activities, and the firm’s regional offices in Atlanta, Chicago, and Baltimore.
 DLC is a leasing-driven operator of shopping centers, developing and maintaining strong relationships across national, regional and local tenants.
 Mr. Ifshin also the Co-Chair on the Board of Advisors for the Business School of the University of Vermont.